Brandcrumbs: Why Brand Naming Fails

 We’ve developed around 30 brand names over the course of the last two years, from food ingredients to processing technologies to development platforms to consumer packaged goods to nutrition brands.
 And in many instances, we’ve addressed this challenge, which I call the Sounds-Right Trap.

 And that certainty about the way a name sounds is completely legitimate.
 However, this Sounds-Right certainty we have about their names is a retrospective certainty.
-This Sounds-Right certainty is, in branding terms, the culmination of years of brand awareness, brand encounter, brand experience, and brand layering.
+This Sounds-Right certainty is the culmination of years of brand awareness, brand encounter, brand experience, and brand layering.
 In other words, most of us didn’t feel this sense of “this is exactly right and there could be no other name” when we first gave our children their names.
 We likely had good reasons for selecting those names (among them family tradition, sibling alliteration, honoring our heroes), just as we have good reasons for selecting brand names.
 But we didn’t have this Sounds-Right certainty during the naming process.

 it will be the culmination of years of brand awareness, brand encounter, brand experience, and brand layering (including the tagline and logo) that determine how well the name functions as a brand component